cmrn-rhi/cmrn-rhi.github.io/README.md

-# Rhiannon's Test Website Build
+# Rhiannon's Minimalist Website

-Minimalist Version
+A simple website that gets straight to the point and provides links to other resources that reflect some of my work and experiences.

 Original Template By: [Tom Meagher](https://github.com/tmm/tmm.github.io)